 Categories

-Benedictine Spirituality Christ Eastertide Gospel Liturgy Resurrection Scripture Uncategorized
+Benedictine Spirituality Christ Eastertide Gospel Lectio Divina Resurrection Scripture

-The image that most draws me is of Jesus preparing breakfast for them.
-I imagine him gathering driftwood, lighting the fire, preparing the bread, and then calling out his invitation to the cold, tired disciples:
+Yet every year the image that most draws me is of Jesus preparing breakfast for them while they are fishing.
+I imagine him gathering driftwood and lighting the fire, laying out the bread and preparing the fish, and then calling out his invitation to the cold, tired disciples:

 “Come and have breakfast…”

-Cooking them breakfast won’t remove the hardships and anxieties of their lives.
-Yet this action of Christ, the servant king, tells them they are loved and valued by the simple act of meeting these most basic needs.
-It grounds me in the messy and material reality of human life, the only place where we can encounter the risen Christ.
-They are an invitation to a new life of loving service where everyone is welcomed and valued.
+These simple, ordinary actions are the life affirming, life giving acts of love of Christ, the servant King.
+They ground me in the messy and material reality of human life, the only place where we can encounter the risen Christ.
+They are an invitation to love and new life.

-In times full of injustice and misery we often wonder how we can help.
-Today’s gospel gives us a simple answer.
-We can imitate the simple and straightforward service of the risen Christ helping those around us in small ways that can lighten burdens, bring hope and open hearts and minds.
+In a world full of injustice and misery the image of the servant King has new power and a deeper resonance.
+We are called to imitate the simple and straightforward service of the risen Christ, to help those around us with acts that can lighten burdens, bring hope and open hearts and minds.

 What is the Risen Christ inviting you to this Eastertide?